tokens-studio/figma-plugin/.changeset/variablecollections.md

 "@tokens-studio/figma-plugin": patch
 ---

-Fixed an issue that casued Variable collections to be created twice
+Fixed an issue that caused Variable collections to be created twice